 When your parent first receives a dementia diagnosis, it can be an overwhelming time to navigate.
 Of course, you’ll want to take space to emotionally support your loved one while also taking care of yourself.
 But you should also take this time to put together long-term legal and financial plans, including figuring out how to get power of attorney for a parent with dementia if you need to.
+This includes understanding the purpose and implications of a health and welfare LPA, which allows an appointed attorney to make critical health and welfare decisions on behalf of your parent when they are unable to do so themselves.

 Things can get complicated when a loved one needs memory care.